Photon-Blockade Analogue Nonreciprocal Absorption in Spatiotemporal Metasurfaces: Results

-Figure~\ref{Fig:sch} illustrates the proposed one-way photon blockade and absorption mechanism facilitated by the coherently driven quantum spatiotemporal metasurface and its functionality.
-The metasurface operates as a nonreciprocal element, permitting photon transmission in one direction while blocking it in the opposite direction.
-To understand the nonreciprocal behavior of the spatiotemporal quantum metasurface, we first analyze its band structure using the dispersion relation.
+To understand the nonreciprocal behavior of the superconductor-semiconductor spatiotemporal quantum metasurface, we first analyze its band structure using the dispersion relation.
 The analysis reveals crucial insights into the energy transitions and nonreciprocity induced by the space-time modulation.
 Figure~\ref{Fig:dispersion} presents the $\omega - \kappa$ diagram, showcasing the band structure of the metasurface at the critical point where $\omega_0/\omega_\text{s} = 1$.
 This diagram illustrates a strong nonreciprocity in the system.
 Specifically, the higher-order harmonics that travel in the forward $+z$ direction converge at the normalized wave vector $\kappa_n/\kappa_\text{s} = 1$.
-This convergence indicates a resonant interaction between the incident photons and the space-time-modulated medium, leading to the absorption of energy from the fundamental harmonic.
+This convergence indicates a resonant interaction between the incident wave and the space-time-modulated medium, leading to the absorption of energy from the fundamental harmonic.
 The absorbed energy causes a transition from the fundamental frequency $\omega_0$ to higher energy states denoted as $\omega_m$.